inQ-NTU/ToF_expansion/README.md

 # ToF_expansion
-A minimal code to simulate interference pattern data acquisition and relative phase extraction in time-of-flight experiment involving a pair of one-dimensional Bose gas.
+A minimal code to simulate interference pattern data acquisition and relative phase extraction of a two parallel one-dimensional Bose gas in a time-of-flight experiment.
 In particular, this code takes into account longitudinal expansion and coupling to common-phase degrees of freedom (see Ref.
 [1]).
 This code requires "Statistics and Machine Learning Toolbox" and "Optimization Toolbox".

 The directory is structured as follows: <br />
 ├── classes &emsp;&emsp;            # main classes  <br />